2D-array/marine-detection/README.md

+Here's a properly structured and professional version of your README:

+---

 # 🚢 Maritime Vessel Detection using Deep Learning & Selective Search

 A deep learning-based system to detect maritime vessels in satellite imagery using **Convolutional Neural Networks (CNN)** and **Selective Search**.
-The model identifies potential ship regions and classifies them with a custom-trained neural network.
+The model identifies potential ship regions and classifies them using a custom-trained neural network.
 Built with TensorFlow, OpenCV, and Streamlit.

 ---

 ## 🔍 Project Overview

 Ship detection in satellite images is crucial for maritime security, navigation monitoring, and logistics.
-This project combines **region proposal** techniques with **deep learning** to perform accurate object detection without relying on full-fledged object detection architectures like Faster R-CNN or YOLO.
+This project combines **region proposal** techniques with **deep learning** to perform accurate object detection without using complex architectures like Faster R-CNN or YOLO.

-**Key Features:**
+### ✨ Key Features
-- 📷 Ship detection from aerial/satellite images.
+- 📷 Ship detection from aerial/satellite images
-- ⚙️ Region proposals using Selective Search.
+- ⚙️ Region proposals using Selective Search
-- 🧠 Custom CNN trained to classify ship vs. non-ship.
+- 🧠 Custom CNN to classify ship vs non-ship
-- 📊 Real-time inference and visualization using Streamlit.
+- 📊 Real-time visualization via Streamlit

 ---